 Ryan Seacrest, who co-hosts Live! with Kelly Ripa said on their show on Wednesday morning “It feels like we’re auditioning, every day!”

 Whoopi Goldberg said on The View “For the first time ever, as you can see, we made the decision not to have a studio audience.
 This is unprecedented.”
-The Republican bashing show still had its acidic and mean-spirited tone, despite a lack of in-studio audience who would normally gin up the panel.
+The Republican-bashing TV show still had its acidic and mean-spirited tone, despite a lack of in-studio audience who would normally be there to gin up the panel with leftist propaganda.

 Good Morning America

 Live With Kelly and Ryan

 Saturday Night Live Decided to halt their current 2020 season and play reruns until the Coronavirus passes.
 In Hollywood most TV shows have dropped the studio audience and the taping of Dr. Phil and Ellen are no exceptions.
 SNL has subsequently resumed taping without a live studio audience.

 Downsides of Not Having a Live Studio Audience

 Many TV show hosts are having a tough time dealing with the lack of a live studio audience because most of them are used to working off the energy of the crowd and hearing their live response and feedback, which is integral to their content and delivery.
 Late night comedians typically need audience feedback as this drives their act and they get a feel for what jokes are hitting and what jokes are missing.
 TV shows whose main source of entertainment are from celebrity interviews, had to adjust their standard seating arrangements to meet with the CDC guidelines of keeping a six to ten foot space between people to avoid infection.
 This recommendation is to keep the chances of spreading the deadly disease to a minimum.
 Some feel that the celebrity interviews have felt more ‘awkward’ since this standard was put in place, but at least they can still go ahead, albeit encumbered.